 What is an uncontended internet connection?Posted on 9 May 2014 by Beaming Support

-Contended services are normally sold quoting the highest maximum speed but usually only guarantee a minimum data throughput speed.
-The highest maximum speed is usually only achieved at low usage times, for example during the night.
+The highest maximum speed on a highly contended connection is usually only achieved at low usage times, for example during the night.

 A 50:1 contention ratio would mean that up to 50 broadband users could be sharing the same bandwidth or ‘pipe’ to the local exchange at any one time.